Bachelor of Arts In

 Courses for the major may be completed in just 18 months.
 Time to degree completion varies, depending on course load and transfer credits.
 Call us to speak with one of our academic advisors and receive a complimentary transcript evaluation.

-SP 351 Group Dynamics 3 credits BU 352 Human Behavior in Organizations 3 credits BU 354 Management of Human Resources 3 credits BU 457 Employment Laws and Regulations 3 credits BU 356 Managerial Marketing 3 credits EC 356 Applied Economic Principles 3 credits BU 355 Managerial Accounting & Finance 3 credits BU 459 Managing Technology 3 credits BU 460 Applied Cross-Cultural Communication 3 credits BU 461 Ethics in Management 3 credits BU 458 Strategic Management 3 credits BU 353W Organizational Development and Change 3 credits
+SP 351 Group Dynamics 3 credits BU 352 Human Behavior in Organizations 3 credits BU 354 Management of Human Resources 3 credits BU 457 Employment Laws and Regulations 3 credits BU 356 Managerial Marketing 3 credits EC 356 Applied Economic Principles 3 credits BU 355 Managerial Accounting & Finance 3 credits CS 459 Managing Technology 3 credits BU 460 Applied Cross-Cultural Communication 3 credits BU 461 Ethics in Management 3 credits BU 458 Strategic Management 3 credits BU 353W Organizational Development and Change 3 credits

 * Swipe sideways to see full table*